 Here are some articles to get you started:

 - 7 Tips on Building an Artist Facebook Page Following

 - How to Promote Your Art Online with YouTube

 - 7 Instagram Tips for Visual Artists Selling Art Online

 - 9 Social Media Marketing Tips for Artists Selling Art Online

-Selling art online takes a lot of work and discipline.
+Selling fine art takes a lot of hard work and discipline.

 Take some time to write out your goals and develop a plan on how to reach your goals.

-Start implementing the free advertisement ideas listed above to help you build an online presence.
+Start implementing the free advertisement ideas for artists listed above to help you build an online presence.